 Last October, Minister for Social Protection Heather Humphreys said the report of the Commission on Pensions had “unambiguously established that the current State pension system is not sustainable into the future and that change is needed”.

 It recommended that the State pension age should gradually increase by three months each year commencing in 2028.
-The state pension age would reach 67 in 2031 and then would increase of three months every other year.
+The state pension age would reach 67 in 2031 and then would increase by three months every other year.
 People could retire and receive a pension at 68 years old in 2039.

 It pointed out that costs for financing the State pensions would significantly increase, “of the order of 65% by 2030″.
 The entire social insurance fund would be necessary to pay for the State pensions by 2040 if nothing changes.